NSoiffer/MathCAT/docs/index.md

   * Work with translators and fix any problems they might turn up
   * Work with translators to hopefully add many languages (added Spanish translation)
 * ✓ (mostly) Summer 2023: Vietnamese braille code
+* August: maybe Spanish braille code (potentially French and Portuguese also as they are supposedly similar)
 * Early 2024: work on UEB → MathML translation and explore UEB → Nemeth math translator
 * Fall 2023: potentially work on 2D Nemeth generation along with Nemeth input
 * Early 2024: work on UEB → MathML translation and explore UEB → Nemeth math translator